Xryzo11/HardCoreHelper-Spigot/README.md

 stopServerOnDeath: true #Stop server on player death.
 Boolean value
 autoActionBar: true #Automatically enable the action bar locator for players upon joining with the default target being self.
 Boolean value
 giveAllRecipes: true #Unlock all recipes in the recipe book to players upon joining.
 Boolean value
 enableSideLocator: false #Enable the side scoreboard locator.
-Does not turn on for players automatially.
+Does not turn on for players automatically.
 May be CPU heavy.
 Boolean value
 ```

 <br><br>